-You can also rent bikes for not much money here.
+You can also rent bikes for a low price here.

-Before or after your beach day, don’t forget to stop at Ron Jon’s Surf Shop, the largest surf shop at over 50,000 square feet stocking everything from boogie boards to surf gear to T-shirts.
+Before or after your beach day, don’t forget to stop at Ron Jon’s Surf Shop, whose Cocoa Beach location is the largest surf shop in the world at over 50,000 square feet!

 3. St. Augustine